 The quality of life takes a serious hit if you’re a slave to distractions.
 But I believe that you shouldn’t be a slave to anything and that you should have full control over your mind.
 And not the other way around.

-With a multitasking addiction, your mind controls your behavior.
+If you can’t quit multitasking and remain addicted to it, your mind controls your behavior.
 But that’s not what our mind is for.

 I’m a pragmatist.
 And according to Pragmatism, a philosophy founded by Charles S. Peirce, the mind is merely a tool to solve problems.
 There is no other practical use of your mind.